 Keep counters functional but styled.
 Choose accessories that earn their spot with daily use, so your kitchen looks cute and works hard.

-Adding just one or two retro accessories made a bigger impact than I expected.
+I’ve found that adding just one or two retro accessories makes a bigger impact than you’d expect.
 Small details really do carry the whole retro vibe.

 Quick Tips